 The Polar M400 GPS sports watch is a great piece of supportive technology, featuring a sporty design and lots of functions to analyse and enhance your performance.
 Track your pace, calories, distance, altitude and route with the built-in GPS that has a ‘Back to Start’ capability, making it simplier to find a way back to where you started your session.
 Using the Polar Flow mobile app and web service, and the Smart Coaching technology, you can see the detail of each training session and then plan targets and a workout diary.
 The watch can monitor your activity 24/7, report on sleep quality and duration, is waterproof up to 30m and has good memory and battery life.

 Train smarter and push yourself harder using the Fitbit Surge GPS watch offering activity tracking, continuous automatic, wrist-based PurePulse heart rate measurement, music control, as well as text and call notifications.
-With SmartTrack- feature and a multi-sport mode you can not only track, but also record runs, rides and other sports activities and the device lets you sync stats automatically and wirelessly to your smartphone or computer.
-This versatile watch allows for analysing quality of your sleep and has a user-friendly monochromatic, backlit LCD touch display providing feedback on steps, distance, calories burned, floors climbed, active minutes, hourly activity and stationary time.
-There is also a digital compass, an altimeter and the device enables you to set a silent alarm that gently vibrates to wake you up.
+With SmartTrack- feature and a multi-sport mode you can not only track, but also record runs, rides, and other sports activities, and the device let you sync stats automatically and wirelessly to your smartphone or computer.
+This versatile watch allows for analyzing the quality of your sleep and has a user-friendly monochromatic, backlit LCD touch display providing feedback on steps, distance, calories burned, floors climbed, active minutes, hourly activity, and stationary time.
+There is also a digital compass, an altimeter, and the device enables you to set a silent alarm that gently vibrates to wake you up.